 - Document the internal controls you use to manage risks.

 - Provide ample documentation on how your customers can use the security features that you provide in your solution.
-AWS does a great job of this through their educational programs.
+AWS does a great job of this through its educational programs.

 - Create a responsibility matrix that defines how your solution will help your customers meet their various compliance requirements.